zabbix/zabbix/templates/cloud/openstack/openstack_nova_http/README.md

 For the OpenStack monitoring user to be able to access the API resources used in this template, it is needed to configure the policy file for OpenStack Nova.

-On the OpenStack server open the `/etc/nova/policy.json` file in your favourite text editor.
+On the OpenStack server, open the `/etc/nova/policy.json` file in your favorite text editor.

 In this file, assign the following target resources to the role that the monitoring user uses:
 ```